hashicorp/terraform-provider-azurerm/website/docs/d/healthcare_fhir_service.html.markdown

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `read` - (Defaults to 5 minutes) Used when retrieving the Healthcare Fhir Service.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Healthcare FHIR Service.